testcontainers/testcontainers-go/docs/modules/postgres.md

 The snapshot/restore feature tries to use the `postgres` driver with go's included `sql.DB` package to perform database operations.
 If the `postgres` driver is not installed, it will fall back to using `docker exec`, which works, but is slower.

-You can tell the module to use the database driver you have imported in your test package by setting `postgres.SQLDriverName` to your driver name.
+You can tell the module to use the database driver you have imported in your test package by setting `postgres.WithSQLDriver("name")` to your driver name.

 For example, if you use pgx, see the example below.